besiobu/data-science-portfolio/polar/README.md

 * The clean dataset contains `283` workouts over a nearly one year period during which I burned roughly `12kg` of body fat.

-* After further transforming the data, I find that the `duration` of a workout and `kilocalorie`s burned have a `0.92` correlation.
+* After further transforming the data, I find that the `duration` of a workout and `kilocalorie`'s burned have a `0.92` correlation.

 * Several linear regressions were performed.